Click here for a printable version of this article.

 Government is a service industry.
 And just like any other service industry, eighty to ninety percent of the costs are payroll-related.
 The lion’s share of your tax money is used to pay wages, FICA taxes, health insurance and pension costs for government and school employees.
 These costs tend to increase with inflation.
 Schools and governments also buy fuel for their vehicles, heat for their buildings, postage, equipment and office supplies just like any other service industry.
 These costs don’t go down just because the real estate market is in the tank.

-Throughout most of the last decade, property taxes have risen from year to year.
+Property tax collections have risen from year to year.
 But they did not rise as fast as property values during the real estate boom from 2000-2007.
 As the attached graph shows, tax rates fell significantly during that period.
 The most dramatic drops were the result of rapidly escalating real estate values.
 Tax rates are the result of dividing each tax district’s levy by the total equalized assessed value (EAV) of that district.
 When property values rise faster than tax levies (as they did from 2000 to 2007), the result is lower tax rates.

 Illinois law requires that real estate is taxed “ad valorem” (according to value).
 This means that property is assessed to determine each parcel’s share of the total tax levy from each taxing district.
 Your assessment is used to determine the size of your piece of the pie, but it does not affect the overall size of the pie.
 Regardless what happens in the real estate market, if the pie gets bigger, the size of your piece will also get bigger.